-Yen Duong is a Vietnamese photojournalist currently based throughout Vietnam.
-Her works tend to place a focus on women, marginalized communities and urbanism.
-She has documented stories from the trauma of Palestinian teens being kept under house arrest in East Jerusalem, home demolitions in the Bedouin communities in the oPt, young Vietnamese girls being trafficked and sold to China, to the impact of rapid urbanization on marginalized communities in southern Vietnam and Addis Ababa, Ethiopia.
+Yen Duong is a Vietnamese photojournalist currently based in Ho Chi Minh city.
+She travels intensively for her works and has documented stories from the trauma of Palestinian teens being kept under house arrest in East Jerusalem, trafficking of Vietnamese women to China, abuses and mistreatments of Vietnamese domestic workers in Saudi, to the impact of rapid urbanization on marginalized communities in southern Vietnam and Addis Ababa, Ethiopia.
 She holds a Master of Arts in Intercultural studies at University of Vaasa, Finland.

 2019 One World Media's New Voice Award, winner

 2018 South-South Media Lab program funded by BMZ, fellow/photojournalist in residence, Addis Ababa, Ethiopia.
 With a solo exhibition at Gobeze+Ice Addis.